1993–94 Philadelphia Flyers season: Draft picks

-NHL Entry Draft
+NHL entry draft

-Philadelphia's picks at the 1993 NHL Entry Draft, which was held at the Colisée de Québec in Quebec City on June 26–27, 1993.
+Philadelphia's picks at the 1993 NHL entry draft, which was held at the Colisée de Québec in Quebec City on June 26–27, 1993.
 The Flyers traded their first-round picks in 1993, 10th overall, and 1994 along with Steve Duchesne, Ron Hextall, Kerry Huffman, Mike Ricci, Chris Simon, the rights to Peter Forsberg, and $15 million to the Quebec Nordiques for the rights to Eric Lindros on June 30, 1992.
 They also traded their third-round pick, 62nd overall, to the Pittsburgh Penguins along with Kjell Samuelsson, Rick Tocchet, and Ken Wregget for the Los Angeles Kings' first-round pick, 15th overall, Brian Benning, and Mark Recchi on February 19, 1992.

-NHL Supplemental Draft
+NHL supplemental draft

-Philadelphia's picks at the 1993 NHL Supplemental Draft.
+Philadelphia's picks at the 1993 NHL supplemental draft.

 Farm teams

 The Flyers were affiliated with the Hershey Bears of the American Hockey League and the Johnstown Chiefs of the ECHL.